Brandon Capital

 Series A in 2022

-OncoRes Medical is an early-stage medical device company based in Perth, Western Australia, focused on developing an innovative imaging technology that enhances intraoperative surgical procedures.
-This technology, which employs a novel combination of optical coherence tomography, aims to improve surgical accuracy and reduce complication rates during breast cancer surgeries by providing real-time information that helps surgeons distinguish between tumor and healthy tissue.
-In collaboration with leading researchers from the University of Western Australia and the Harry Perkins Institute of Medical Research, as well as breast cancer surgeons within the Western Australian public health system, OncoRes Medical is advancing its patent-protected technology.
-The company is supported by funding from the Medical Research Commercialisation Fund, with the goal of transforming the standard of care in clinical applications that require detailed assessment of tissue microstructure.
+OncoRes Medical is an early-stage medical device company based in Perth, Western Australia, focused on developing innovative imaging technology for breast cancer surgery.
+The company is creating a patent-protected intraoperative imaging tool that utilizes a novel combination of optical coherence tomography to enhance surgical accuracy and reduce complication rates.
+This technology provides real-time information to surgeons, assisting them in distinguishing between tumor and healthy tissue during procedures.
+OncoRes Medical collaborates with leading researchers from the University of Western Australia and the Harry Perkins Institute of Medical Research, as well as breast cancer surgeons within the Western Australian public health system.
+The company's goal is to transform the standard of care in breast cancer surgery through improved tissue microstructure assessment.

 Ankere Therapeutics